adityagarwal15/GoogleSheetHandler/README.md

+### Netlify
+1. Drag and drop your HTML file to Netlify
-# 📝 Google Sheets Form
+2. Get instant deployment with custom domain options# 📝 Google Sheets Form

 > A beautiful, modern contact form that automatically submits data to Google Sheets.
 Built with vanilla HTML, CSS, and JavaScript featuring a sleek dark design with glassmorphism effects.